Radiative cooling: Architecture

 Different roof materials absorb more or less heat.
 A higher roof albedo, or the whiter a roof, the higher its solar reflectance and heat emittance, which can reduce energy use and costs.

 Cool roofs combine high solar reflectance with high infrared emittance, thereby simultaneously reducing heat gain from the sun and increasing heat removal through radiation.
 Radiative cooling thus offers potential for passive cooling for residential and commercial buildings.
 Traditional building surfaces, such as paint coatings, brick and concrete have high emittances of up to 0.96.
 They radiate heat into the sky to passively cool buildings at night.
 If made sufficiently reflective to sunlight, these materials can also achieve radiative cooling during the day.

+Experimental studies have investigated the integration of daytime radiative cooling into building-scale systems using active hydronic configurations.
+A full-scale experimental campaign conducted in Arganda del Rey (Spain) evaluated a radiant-capacitive cooling system combining sky-exposed radiators, thermally active ceiling panels, and thermal energy storage within a closed-loop circuit.
+The system achieved average cooling potentials of up to 84.9 W/m² and indoor temperature reductions of up to 8.7 K relative to a control cell, while maintaining thermal comfort under ambient temperatures approaching 40 °C.

 The most common radiative coolers found on buildings are white cool-roof paint coatings, which have solar reflectances of up to 0.94, and thermal emittances of up to 0.96.
 The solar reflectance of the paints arises from optical scattering by the dielectric pigments embedded in the polymer paint resin, while the thermal emittance arises from the polymer resin.
 However, because typical white pigments like titanium dioxide and zinc oxide absorb ultraviolet radiation, the solar reflectances of paints based on such pigments do not exceed 0.95.